-- The majority of new starter employees were trained as part of their induction via its online training module highlighting how to spot the signs, how to report and Bouygues' policy on modern slavery. - The Align joint venture workforce receive in-person training as part of their induction, staff are required to complete an online mandatory modern slavery training course. - Bouygues has available a toolkit of materials and supporting communications for use on its construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
+In 2024 Bouygues continued to make available a toolkit of materials and supporting communications for use on its construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
 The materials include posters to be displayed on work sites in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of the Bouygues sites to contact their line manager, Bouygues' dedicated modern slavery reporting mailbox, the 'Speak Up' hotlines/online platforms or the relevant authorities so that the matter can be addressed.
+The toolkit of materials and posters was updated in December 2024.
+During 2025 Bouygues intends to review the modern slavery training that new starters are asked to complete in order to ensure it remains up to date and engages relevant employees.